LispCookbook/cl-cookbook/lispworks.md

 Similar ones include:

 - `C-g` to cancel what you're doing,
+- `C-x C-s` to save the current buffer,
 - `M-w` and `C-y` to copy and paste,
 - `M-b`, `M-f`, `C-a`, `C-e`… to move around words, to go to the beginning or the end of the line,
 - `C-k` to kill until the end of the line, `C-w` to kill a selected region,